 Pokémon Fire Ash

 Pokémon Fire Ash is a modified ROM-hack of Pokémon FireRed that loosely follows the many adventures of Ash Ketchum in the Pokémon anime.
-In it, players control Ash as he prepares to set off on a quest to defeat the Indigo League and become a Pokémon master.
+In the game, players control Ash as he prepares to set off on a quest to defeat the Indigo League and become a Pokémon master.

 Pokémon MMO 3D

-In it, players are asked to take on a tremendous challenge: defeat each region’s gym leaders, Elite Four, and champions.
-Additionally, players can battle, trade, and even form teams with other players online.
+Additionally, players can battle, trade and even form teams with other players online.
 Currently, PokéMMO is gearing up to expand even further and add the Unova region from Gen V.